moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 1. Head to the **Deploy and Run Transactions** tab
 2. Set the **ENVIRONMENT** to **Injected Provider -- MetaMask**
 3. Select the `AggregatorV3Interface` contract from the **CONTRACT** dropdown
-4. Enter the Data Feed contract address corresponding to `BTC to USD`, which is `0x89BC5048d634859aef743fF2152363c0e83a6a49` on the Demo EVM ContainerChain in the **At Address** field and click the **At Address** button.
+4. Enter the Data Feed contract address corresponding to `BTC to USD`, which is `0x89BC5048d634859aef743fF2152363c0e83a6a49` on the demo EVM ContainerChain in the **At Address** field and click the **At Address** button.

 ![Price Feed Diagram](/images/builders/tutorials/oracles/phala/phala-3.webp)